According to a new study, sharing sushi and cocktails on your first date increases the likelihood of a second date taking place.

 According to the study, a good bet to land that coveted second date is having the first one at a sushi restaurant.
 A meal of sushi increases the chances of a second date by 107%.

 Adding mixed alcohol drinks also boosts the chances of a second date.
 Ordering cocktails on a first date increases the odds of a second date by 137%.
 Drinking beer or wine won’t have the same impact.
+What about the second date at home?
+You can create your own cocktail with juice you have in your refrigerator.
+Check out the orangina official website to know how.

 Whatever singles do, they shouldn’t skip food and drinks on a first date.
 Those that do are 107% less likely to land a second date, according to the study.